ItalyPaleAle/traefik-forward-auth/docs/06-endpoints.md

 The `GET /api/verify` validates a token and returns the list of claims it includes, providing the same information as the [profile route](#profile-route).

-The token can be passed in the `Authorization` header or as a session cookie.
+The token can be passed in the `Authorization` header.

 The method returns a JSON-encoded response that includes the claims extracted from the token.
 For example: